ByThePowerOfScience/DivineJourney2Addons/docs/other/thaumcraft/InfusionStabilizers.md

-Thaumcraft uses Interfaces instead of Capabilities to handle its infusion stabilizers, and interfaces have to be patched on _extremely_ early in the loading phase, long before CraftTweaker is available for use.
+Thaumcraft uses Interfaces instead of Capabilities to handle its infusion stabilizers.
+Problem is, interfaces have to be patched on EXTREMELY early in the loading phase, _long_ before CraftTweaker or any Forge configs are available for use.

-To get around this, there is a custom config file to use.
+Because of that, we have to use a custom config file for this API.

 ### Instructions
 1. Get the name of the class for the **Block** you wish to turn into an infusion stabilizer.